StoicTurk182/Blog/content/tech-newsletter/weekly-update-1.md

 Author: "Andrew Jones"
 ---

-Welcome to the first monthly update!
-This edition covers critical security patches, essential tools for network management, and the latest threat intelligence you need to stay secure.

 ## 🔴 Critical Security Alert: Windows Zero-Day Exploit

 **CVE-2025-26701** - Emergency patch required for all Windows systems